Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-Several studies have shown the potential of using UAV RS technology combined with ML methods for crop nutrient estimation. \cite{wang2021estimation} evaluates the nutrient elements in rice crops at different growth stages using univariate regression models, multivariate calibration methods, PLSR, and several ML methods, including ANN, RF, and SVM, based on UAV hyperspectral images.
-Their experiments have demonstrated that PLSR models and ML methods can yield improved outcomes in circumstances where multiple growth stages are involved or there is a lack of phenological information. \cite{lu2022assessment} compares the availability of the multi-view information from a single high-overlap image obtained by UAV, the single-view information from the lowest point image, and the mosaic orthophoto, by SVM, ELM, and RF.
-They find that high-overlapping multi-view images can produce the highest estimation accuracy of leaf and plant nitrogen concentrations.
+Commonly used crop monitoring and simulation methods include radiation transfer, process-based, and empirical statistical models.
+Jay et al. \cite{jay2017retrieving} notes that radiation transfer and process-based crop models are considered universal because they are developed based on physical laws, and ecological and physiological principles.
+However, obtaining high-resolution inputs and parameters for these models can be challenging \cite{duan2014inversion}.
+In contrast, Cai et al. \cite{cai2019integrating} highlights that empirical methods directly link crop variables with RS indicators, which is particularly useful for growth processes with limited information about potential mechanisms.
+Moreover, empirical study \cite{weiss2020remote} has shown promise that the ML/DL methods based on AI technology are proved to have similar simulation abilities compared to radiation transfer models in properly simulating reality.
+Later, Wang et al. \cite{wang2021estimation} evaluates the nutrient elements in rice crops at different growth stages using univariate regression models, multivariate calibration methods, PLSR, and several ML methods, including ANN, RF, and SVM, based on UAV hyperspectral images.
+Their experiments have demonstrated that PLSR models and ML methods can yield improved outcomes in circumstances where multiple growth stages are involved or there is a lack of phenological information.
+Lu et al. \cite{lu2022assessment} compares the availability of the multi-view information from a single high-overlap image obtained by UAV, the single-view information from the lowest point image, and the mosaic orthophoto, by SVM, ELM, and RF.
+They find that high-overlapping multi-view images can produce the highest estimation accuracy of leaf and plant N concentrations.